 Savaii Travel Tips

-- Recommended Reading: Roadtripping In Savaii – personal account of my visit to Savaii Island
+- Recommended Reading: Roadtripping In Savaii – a personal account of my visit to Savaii Island

 - Getting to Manono and Apolima: ferries also connect Savaii and Upolu with the small islands of Manono and Apolima.